Jul 21, 2023

 Cardiopulmonary resuscitation is a life-saving emergency procedure performed when someone's heart or breathing has stopped.
 The goal of CPR is to manually restore blood circulation and oxygenation to the body's vital organs until advanced medical help can be provided.

-During CPR chest compressions and rescue breaths are performed in a specific sequence to mimic the functions of the heart and lungs. chest compressions involve pressing down on the center of the chest with enough force to create blood flow.
+During Cardiopulmonary Resuscitation chest compressions and rescue breaths are performed in a specific sequence to mimic the functions of the heart and lungs. chest compressions involve pressing down on the center of the chest with enough force to create blood flow.
 Rescue breaths involve providing mouth-to-mouth or mouth-to-nose breaths to supply oxygen to the person's lungs.

-CPR can be performed by anyone who has been trained including healthcare professionals.
+Cardiopulmonary Resuscitation can be performed by anyone who has been trained including healthcare professionals.
 It is typically used in situations such as cardiac arrest, drowning, suffocation, or any other event that causes the heart to stop or impairs breathing.

 CPR is necessary for anyone unconscious, not breathing, or who only sometimes gasps in pain since they are most likely going into cardiac arrest.
 If an individual is not breathing but still has a pulse, artificial ventilation can be more suitable (respiratory arrest).